Reading Blue Mountain and Northern 2102: Hiatus and second restoration

-Second excursion career (2022–present)
+Second excursion service

-In early April 2022, the restoration work of No. 2102 has been completed as the locomotive moved under its own power for the first time in 31 years and began making test runs to Reading, Tamaqua, and Jim Thorpe, Pennsylvania.
-On April 26, No. 2102 performed another test run from Reading to Jim Thorpe, pulling a long line of fifty hopper cars.
-On May 20, the final test run was made from Reading to Tamaqua with 100 hopper cars.
-On May 28, it entered excursion service to haul the first Iron Horse Ramble excursion from Reading to Jim Thorpe, Pennsylvania with 19 sold-out passenger cars without diesel assistance.
+In early April 2022, the restoration of No. 2102 to operational condition was completed, and the locomotive moved under its own power for the first time in 31 years.
+The locomotive was painted in Reading Railroad livery (except the tender, which was lettered as "READING & NORTHERN").
+Test runs in the earlier half of 2022 were to Reading, Tamaqua, and Jim Thorpe, Pennsylvania.
+On April 26, No. 2102 performed another test run from Reading to Jim Thorpe and return, pulling a long line of fifty empty coal hopper cars.
+On May 20, the final test run was made from Port Clinton to Tamaqua with 100 empty hopper cars before returning with 50 loaded hoppers.

+On May 28, No. 2102 re-entered excursion service, hauling the first Iron Horse Ramble excursion from Reading to Jim Thorpe, Pennsylvania with 19 sold-out passenger cars without diesel assistance.
 Afterwards, the locomotive pulled more Iron Horse Ramble excursions on July 2, and on August 13, it double headed with No. 425 for the first time since 1988.
-On August 19, 2102 pulled revenue freight services again and pulled the final Iron Horse Ramble excursion on September 3.
-On October 1, 2022, No. 2102 pulled its first Autumn Leaf excursion, but was sidelined on October 8 due to firebox issues, which was repaired four days later in time to continue pulling the remaining scheduled Autumn Leaf excursions on October 29 and November 6, 2022.
+On August 19, 2102 again pulled revenue freight services, and pulled the final Iron Horse Ramble excursion on September 3.
+On September 23 and 24, No. 2102 pulled three round trip excursion on R&N's Pottsville Branch between Schuykill Haven and Port Clinton as part of the Schuykill Haven Brough Days.
+On October 1, 2022, No. 2102 pulled its first Autumn Leaf excursion, but was sidelined on October 8 due to firebox issues, which was repaired four days later in time to continue pulling the remaining scheduled Autumn Leaf excursions on October 29, and November 6, 2022.

+In 2023, No. 2102 pulled three more Iron Horse Ramble excursions scheduled for July 1, August 13, and September 2, including the Autumn Leaf excursions on October 1, 14, and 21.
+In the summer of 2024, No. 2102 pulled two new Iron Horse Rambles round-trip excursions through the Lehigh River Gorge from Nesquehoning, Pennsylvania to Tunkhannock, Pennsylvania on June 22 and Pittston, Pennsylvania on August 17.
+On February 8, 2025, No. 2102 pulled its first winter season Iron Horse Rambles excursion from Reading to Jim Thrope and back.
+It also pulled a Rotary Club of Mountain Top sponsored excursion between Mountain Top and Jim Thrope, Pennsylvania on September 13, 2025.